ZephArvanitis/heyzeph/rafiki-posts/2017-09-24-eating-local.markdown

 > Eat only food that was grown or raised within 250 miles of where you
 > live.

+I chose, like Tucker, to interpret this as applying to all ingredients in a dish as well: if I wanted to eat bread it had better be made locally with local flour, and so on.

 Of course, it's a little more complicated than that.
-What I was really trying to minimize with this sort of challenge was the cost (both financial and carbon) of transportation of food from where it was created to where it is eaten.
+The spirit of the challenge was minimizing the cost (both financial and carbon) of transporting food during its lifetime.
 As a result, there's a blanket exception for spices.
-There's a reason that they were one of the first goods traded over very long
-distances: they pack some real bang for your transportation buck.
+There's a reason that they were one of the first goods traded over very long distances: they pack some real bang for your transportation buck.
 I chose to extend the same logic to tea, partially because it feels similar and partially because it gave me the ability to meet up with friends for "coffee" and actually order something at most coffee shops.

 Along the same lines, if a friend had been coming to town from far away anyway and decided to bring some tomatoes from their backyard, I would have